-D.4.1.2 Creating a New Customer in a Ticket
+D.4.1.2 Creating a customer within a ticket

 You can create a new customer within a ticket.
 In this case you can only create customers in customer groups which are assigned to the current queue of the ticket.
 Therefore the available customer groups depend on the ticket's queue and on your selection in the customer groups filter.
 Please proceed as follows to create a new customer within a ticket: